Category Archives: Hearing Aids Brands

 Choosing the Right Digital Hearing Aids

 How do you choose the right digital hearing aid?
-A popular approach is to rely on reputable brands such as Phonak, Oticon, ReSound and Starkey But as well as the brand you’ll also need to choose a reliable dispenser that you’ll work with.
+A popular approach is to rely on reputable brands such as Phonak, Oticon and ReSound.
+But as well as the brand you’ll also need to choose a reliable dispenser that you’ll work with.
 Dispensers are hearing aid specialists who are responsible for the sale and fit of hearing aids.
 They’ll be responsible for adjusting the settings of the hearing aid as well as your orientation to tits use.
 There are several important details that should affect your decision.
 A few of these include;

 - The Trial period: Before you agree to sign with a dispenser, find out what the trial period for the different digital hearing aids is.
 This way, you’ll know how much time you have to test run the performance of the hearing solution.